ghostkcleung/tft_framework/tft_framework/src/Image.md

 Image *img = new Bitmap ( f ) ;
 img -> fill ( scr ) ;

-delete img;   // The file also is closed when allocate the image object
+delete img;   // Delete the object if will not use again. f.close ();   // You should handle the file object properly also.
 ```

 # Usage of Image